 Poor customer retention is similar to filling a bucket with holes in the bottom: sure, you could keep piling on to make up for it, but you’re much better off figuring out what caused the holes and how you can patch them up.

 Retaining customers costs less than acquiring them, and both add to your company’s bottom line.
-So before you go all-in on tactics designed to get new prospects into your sales pipeline, consider using one of these nine research-backed customer retention strategies to grow your revenue by keeping the customers you already have.
+So before you go all-in on tactics designed to get new prospects into your sales pipeline, consider using one of these 16 research-backed customer retention strategies to grow your revenue by keeping the customers you already have.

 1. Stand for something